wirehead/blender-shader-lib/README.md

 There are a few kinds of glass to know about.

 First, there's soda lime glass.
 For the present purposes, I'm calling them "crown" glass.
-The majority of the glass you experience in the real world is some formulation of soda lime glass -- windows, drinking glasses, etc.
+The majority of the glass you experience in the real world is some formulation of soda lime glass -- windows, drinking glasses, etc.  I've added Crown Glass, plus a version that's a little simpler and faster for windows.

 Second, there's leaded glass.
 This is often called "Crystal".
 It's one of the cheapest fake-gemstones you can find.
 It's got a very different refractive index, which makes it sparkle.
+I've added 71% leaded glass, plus a version with fake dispersion, which I'll explain below.

 And there's borosilicate or "Pyrex" that is much harder to work with, but very sturdy.
 Note that most of the things you go into the store and buy that are branded as "Pyrex" are not actually borosilicate anymore.
 Lab glassware is often Pyrex.

 Finally, there's fused silica or fused quartz, which is absurdly annoying to work with and mostly seen in labs and spacecraft windows.

 Cycles can't do real dispersion (meaning, that rainbow effect you get out of properly cut crystal) so there's fake dispersion provided for a few materials.
-There is also a reduced complexity crown glass for use with windows.

 ### Plastics